alex-shpak/hugo-book/README.md

 ### Site Configuration

-There are a few configuration options that you can add to your `config.toml` file.
+There are a few configuration options that you can add to your `hugo.toml` file.
 You can also see the `yaml` example [here](https://github.com/alex-shpak/hugo-book/blob/master/exampleSite/config.yaml).

 ```toml